Albanian Mosque, Shepparton: History

 The mosque runs teaching programs for children regarding culture and religion in local primary and high schools.
 Apart from Albanians, in the modern period the mosque congregation is multicultural and includes people from other backgrounds.
 From the early 1980s until 2022, Eljam Bardi served as imam.
 Hysni Merja became the current imam in 2022.
+An outdoor shelter was built on the premises for gatherings and cultural celebrations in 2025.

 Structure

 The mosque is a large structure and reflects a building style that incorporates parts of traditional architecture with popular architectural elements in 1960s Shepparton.
 The brickwork is of a white cream colour.
-Atop on all sides is a crenellated parapet that contains some decorative brown infill brickwork and the roof has 4 small domes.
+Atop on all sides is a crenellated parapet that contains some decorative brown infill brickwork and the roof has four small domes.
 There are vertical pointed lancet windows on one side and rectangular windows on the other, all with white frames.
 The entrance is a centralised white rendered panel and its upper section has a pointed arch with coloured glass.
 Above that is written in gilded letters "Moslem Mosque".
 The second half of the centralised panel consists of two white framed doors with glazed rectangular panes, and in front the canopy has two squared brick columns.
 There are landscaped gardens on the premises.